Rīgas Satiksme: Code ticket

 A Code ticket is a method of payment in "Rīgas satiksme" public transport (tram, trolleybus, bus), which allows to make payments for the trips with a smartphone in online mode.
 The code ticket will work parallel with the existing e-ticket system.
 In order to use the code ticket, the customers will have to install a mobile application on their smartphones.
-Applications which can be downloaded: "Rīgas satiksmes" lietotne braucienu biļešu iegādei (GooglePlay and App Store), Mobilly (GooglePlay, App Store and AppGallery), Narvesen LV (GooglePlay and App Store).
+Applications which can be downloaded: "Rīgas satiksmes" lietotne braucienu biļešu iegādei (GooglePlay and App Store), Timey (GooglePlay, App Store), Mobilly (GooglePlay, App Store and AppGallery).

 To use the ticket, You must open the downloaded application and buy a One-month, Time and a Day ticket.
 When entering the public transport, scan the code or enter the identification number.
 In case of ticket control, present scanned ticket to the controller.

 Day ticket

 A ticket for a certain period of time – 24 hours, 3 days, 5 days.
 24-hour ticket costs 5.00 EUR, 3-day ticket costs 8.00 EUR and 5-day ticket costs 10.00 EUR.
 The ticket can be bought at ticket machines and as a Code ticket.